-(i) Insurance debtors and creditors
+(j) Insurance debtors and creditors

 Insurance debtors and creditors include amounts due to and from agents, brokers and insurance contract holders.
 These are classified as debt instruments as they are non-derivative financial assets with fixed or determinable payments that are not quoted on an active market.
-Insurance debtors are measured at amortised cost less any provision for impairment.
+Insurance debtors are measured at amortised cost less any provision for impairments.
 Insurance creditors are stated at amortised cost.
 The syndicate does not have any debtors directly with policyholders, all transactions occur via an intermediary.
+For information on reinsurance debtors and creditors, refer to Section (h) above.

-(i) Other debtors
+(k) Other debtors